yiisoft/docs/guide/en/concept/aliases.md

 # Aliases

-Aliases are used to represent file paths or URLs so that you don't have to hard-code absolute paths or URLs in your project.
+You can use aliases to represent file paths or URLs so that you don't have to hard-code absolute paths or URLs in your project.
 An alias must start with the `@` character to be differentiated from normal file paths and URLs.
 Alias defined without leading `@` will be prefixed with `@` character.